El salvador Country Commercial Guide

 Last published date:

-El Salvador is a “standards taker” and not a “standards maker.”
-Many products made in the U.S. already meet El Salvador’s standards.
-The main area of difference is items for human consumption, such as pharmaceuticals and food.
+El Salvador tends to adopt international standards, including from the United States, rather than develop its own standards.
+[EH6.1][KD6.2]Many U.S. products meet the standards of El Salvador.
+The primary area of difference is items for human consumption, including pharmaceuticals and food.
 In El Salvador, registration and labeling requirements for these cases require U.S. exporters to follow strict local guidelines.

 The United States actively serves as a resource to assist El Salvador in developing or streamlining standards.
-The objectives of Chapter 7 (Technical Barriers to Trade) in the CAFTA-DR agreement are to increase and facilitate trade through improvement to the Technical Barriers to Trade (TBT) agreement, eliminate unnecessary barriers, and enhance bilateral cooperation.
+The objectives of Chapter 7 (Technical Barriers to Trade) in the CAFTA-DR agreement are to increase and facilitate trade through improvements to the Technical Barriers to Trade (TBT) agreement, eliminate unnecessary barriers, and enhance bilateral cooperation.

 Standards